Dick Lucas (singer)

-Dick Lucas (born 1961) is a British vocalist and lyricist of several punk rock bands.
+Dick Lucas (born 21 February 1961) is a British vocalist and lyricist of several punk rock bands.
 He is best known for being a member the British anarcho-punk band Subhumans, and the ska-punk band Citizen Fish that he co-founded in 1990.

 Biography

-Lucas started his career as a vocalist in The Mental from March 1979 to August 1980.
+Lucas started his career as a vocalist in the Mental from March 1979 to August 1980.
 He then joined the Subhumans in September 1980.

-With the breakup of Subhumans in the mid 1980s came another band, Culture Shock, from 1986, followed by a short silence from Lucas, after which he co-founded Citizen Fish.
+With the breakup of Subhumans in the mid-1980s came another band, Culture Shock, from 1986, followed by a short silence from Lucas, after which he co-founded Citizen Fish.

-In 1995, Lucas's abstract novel Write The Way Up was published (an audio version of which was released in 2012 by Bluurg Records).
+In 1995, Lucas's abstract novel Write the Way Up was published (an audio version of which was released in 2012 by Bluurg Records).

 During early 2010, he contributed a spoken piece about the 7 July 2005 London bombings for Global Parasite's song "Seven Seven".

-Lucas also appeared in the 2007 movie Punk's Not Dead, where he discussed his views on punk rock and other philosophical issues.
+Lucas also appeared in the 2007 film Punk's Not Dead, where he discussed his views on punk rock and other philosophical issues.